How do I choose a therapist?

 Do you bill insurance?

-We are not “in network” with any insurance companies, and we do not bill insurance.
+Our other therapists are not “in network” with any insurance companies, and do not bill insurance.
 We can, however, provide you with a monthly statement that you can submit to your insurance company to apply for out-of-network benefits.
 It is your responsibility to contact your insurance provider to make sure your treatment will be covered.
-Please speak with your therapist during your first session if you plan to apply for out-of-network benefits.

 Why aren’t you in network with any insurance companies?